rmwc/rmwc/src/Theme/theme.md

 You don't have to pass in all options.
 The `ThemeProvider` will automatically adjust some of the values like `onSurface` white or black text depending on colors contrast ratio.

+Theming in `material-components-web` isn't perfect, but a few basic options will get you most of the way.
+Try using the ThemePicker at the top and selecting "Shrine".
+You'll see that most things are colored appropriately, but the defaults provided for things like Buttons and tabs still have to have their colors overridden.

 ```jsx render
 import { ThemeProvider } from 'rmwc/Theme';